swcarpentry/DEPRECATED-bc/novice/git/05-graphicalDiffMerge.md

 The left pane shows the local (i.e. your repo) changes which could not be automatically merged.<br>
 In this example, this is your local `HEAD` commit.
-Notice how the line which contains the changes is marked and color-coded.
+Notice how the affected line is highlighted in yellow, with the specific conflict highlighted in green.
+The purple highlighting denotes the most recent text that was committed, but couldn't be merged.

 <table>
 <caption align="bottom"><b><i>Center Pane</i></b></caption>